CBD - Essential Information

 As well as distinctions in harvesting approaches, the most significant differences between CBD tinctures and hemp-derived oils are their effects and the way in which they are used by the body.

-CBD is processed by the body’s endocannabinoid system – a series of receptors in the central nervous system that regulate certain functions, including mood, pain and memory.
-CBD is also thought to inhibit inflammatory enzymes within the neuromuscular system, reducing swelling.
+CBD is processed by the body’s endocannabinoid system – a series of receptors in the central nervous system that regulate certain functions.

 Hemp oil, on the other hand, tends to have more of an effect on the skin and hair, and is also a source of certain nutritional elements – including significant levels of omega-3, antioxidants and fatty acids – when ingested.